 Paul Cale is the CEO of Kinetic Fighting Pty Ltd (KEF)

 Paul Cale currently oversees the delivery of Individual Skills Enhancement Training (ISET) for the Australian Defence Force (ADF).
-Regardless of who his client is, Paul is driven by the company mantra ‘excellence over everything’, resulting in uncompromising standards of training and quality of content.
+Regardless of who his client is, Paul is driven by the company mantra ‘excellence over everything’.

 In 2017, Paul was appointed Head Coach of the Australian Defence Force Martial Arts Association (ADFMAA) and continues his work enabling soldiers to develop their unarmed combat skills.
-Paul is also a Specialist Consultant to the Australian Institute of Sport (AIS) and co-founder of the AIS Combat Centre.
-He maintains a position on the leadership team, working to enhance the training of Aussie combat sports athletes.
+Paul had previously co-founded the Australian Institute of Sport (AIS) Combat Centre, working as a coach and specialist consultant to the AIS for several years.

-Paul has been involved in combat sports and martial arts since the early 1980s and holds black- belt ranks in eight different systems.
+Paul has been involved in combat sports and martial arts since the early 1980s and holds black-belt ranks in eight different systems.
 These include Brazilian jiu-jitsu (BJJ), Kudo Daido Juku, Kyokushin karate and three aikido styles (Yoshinkan, Tomiki and Gyokushin Ryu), as well as the Olympic combat sports of judo and taekwondo.
-Paul was the first Australian to earn a Kudo black belt and heads the International Kudo Federation Australia (IKFA) as Branch Chief.
+Paul was the first Australian to earn a Kudo black belt and first Branch Chief of the International Kudo Federation Australia (IKFA).

 Paul draws on his experience and that of his specialist staff to ensure Kinetic Fighting maintains its position as a world leader in close combat and self-defence training.